 - Apply through UCAS .

-- Ranked within the top 15 physics departments in the world since 2011 in the Academic Ranking of World Universities
+- Join a physics Department ranked in the top 15 in the world, consistently, since 2011 (the Academic Ranking of World Universities).

-- Lots of choice and flexibility in a broad undergraduate curriculum covering all areas of physics
+- Enjoy a life-changing opportunity for studying in Europe, plus lots of flexibility in a broad undergraduate curriculum covering all areas of physics.

 Tuition fees for home students commencing their studies in September 2021 will be £9,250 per annum.
 Tuition fees for international students will be £25,500 per annum.
 For general information please see the undergraduate finance pages.